zachlai23/fpl_points_predictor/README.md

 - **Interactive Input/Output:** Allows users to request different recommendations for their team.

 ## Future Improvements
-**Motivation:** I am interested in exploring how computer models based on statistical analysic compare to hand picked teams by human managers.
+**Motivation:** I am interested in exploring how computer models based on statistical analysis compare to hand picked teams by human managers.
 I hope to progress this project to the point where it consistently outperforms many hand picked teams.

 Future work will focus on improving transfer recommendations by considering additional factors.
 I also plan to develop an interactive web application to provide users with customized team suggestions.